StevenRud7/Species-Genome-Analysis-and-Animal-Group-Predictor/README.md

 - Common Lizard
 - Common Frog

+#### To download the genome files download the Species Genomes.zip and extract it for all the data in .fna format.

 ### Combining and Analyzing Data

 All species-specific dataframes are combined into a single dataframe for comprehensive analysis.
 The combined dataframe is used to compare the sequence lengths across different species and to analyze the frequency of various trimers (3-mer sequences).